|AGA Europa 51||AGA 1771||Blaupunkt Granada 2525||Blaupunkt Granada 2626||Centrum GU60||Centrum W51||Centrum 261||Concerton V488|

 Luxor Diplomat 399L from 1951 was the top model of that Swedish manufacturer with a price tag of 775 kr.
 It is an AC/DC-set for which I paid 100 kr, the AC-version is 399W and the circuit diagram is the same as that for model 299 which dates from 1949.
 Because it has five SW-bands, 11-230 m with some bandspread on the 16-, 25- and 41-meter bands and a good logging dial, it was sought after among dx-ers but in other aspects the radio is in no way remarkable.
 The sensitivity is 10 µV for 50 mW output, the input is high impedance which works well for an endfed wire.
 On the LW- and MW-bands the bandwidth is increased in the first IF-transformer, a common fault is that the wires to the switch are mixed up and need to be changed.
 On the three high frequency SW-bands the oscillator is below the signal frequency which must be considered during trimming.

 The tuning mechanism "mikrosving" has two speeds, fine and coarse, with a knob on the right-hand side and it uses a huge flying-wheel.
 A metal dial string strengthens the impression of quality.
 The AF section with two 8-inch loudspeakers (resonance frequency 62 Hz) is indeed unconventional with separate power tubes for low and high frequencies, each of which feeds its speaker.
 This is a solution that Luxor used almost entirely during the 1940´s in their expensive sets instead of conventional push-pull circuit.
 The audio section has a loudness volume control, tone control and a trap for 9 kHz.
 The frequency response of the treble amplifier is 560-4800 Hz at -3 dB down and 430-6700 Hz at -6 dB down.
 The bass amplifier has its lower -3 dB limit at 40 Hz relative 500 Hz.
-On the front are knobs for loudness volume and tone control and there is a 9 kHz-trap across the output transformer.
-Output power is 3 W (bass) and 1.5 W (treble).
+On the front are knobs for loudness volume and tone control.
+Output power is 2.3 W (bass) and 1.4 W (treble), I raised the latter a bit by removing a capacitor from preamp grid to ground.
 The connector for external loudspeaker delivers so low power that it is best used with earphones in combination with an attenuator.
 The tone control is passive, at one end position the left speaker gives an unintelligible growl and at the other end the right speaker howls with the same result, so a position in between sounds best.
 Strangely enough Luxor did not use negative feedback in the AF-section, which explains the rather mediocre sound in spite of the size of the cabinet.
 The gramophone connector is coupled via a transformer and has 47 kohm across the leads, it is intended for magnetic pickup so a a crystal one needs an impedance interface.

 One of the pushbuttons is meant for a local station and a set of coils is plugged into a tube socket.
 Mine is designed for the middle part of MW (900-1200 kHz).
 When broadcasts started on UKV in 1955-56 many people bought a separate tuner to connect to the gramophone input.
 In this particular radio some handy person included the tuner so that its controls are in an aperture on the left side, a unique solution making the radio useful for today´s programmes.